Sonny Criss: Biography

-Prestige signed Criss in 1965, and he continued to record well-acclaimed albums which were mainly rooted in hard bop traditions.
+Prestige signed Criss in 1965, and he continued to record well-acclaimed albums which were mainly rooted in hard bop traditions and a superlative mastery of the blues.
 Sonny's Dream featured arrangements by Horace Tapscott.
-Later sessions were recorded for Muse and Impulse.
+Later sessions in 1975 were recorded for Muse and Impulse.

-By 1977, Criss had developed stomach cancer and did not play again.
+In 1977, Criss was preparing to tour Japan but developed stomach cancer.
 As a consequence of this painful condition, Criss committed suicide (self-inflicted gunshot) in 1977, in his adopted city of Los Angeles.
 He never married, but had one son, Steven Criss.